 So far, only the CMake super-project generator is implemented.
-A Visual Studio one is being under development, and seems feasible, but it is ongoing work, not yet available.
+A Visual Studio one is being considered, and seems feasible, but not yet available.

 Important: We really want your feedback.
 Please submit any issues to https://github.com/conan-io/conan/issues with any suggestion, problem, idea, and using [workspaces] prefix in the issue title.